DeedleFake/sips/README.md

 [![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/DeedleFake/sips)](https://pkg.go.dev/github.com/DeedleFake/sips)
 [![Go Report Card](https://goreportcard.com/badge/github.com/DeedleFake/sips)](https://goreportcard.com/report/github.com/DeedleFake/sips)

+*Disclaimer: sips is still in early development and is not guaranteed to do much of anything.
+Although it should function for basic usage, expect bugs, and definitely don't use it for anything that has money associated with it.*

 sips is a Simple IPFS Pinning Service.
 It does the bare minimum necessary to present a functional [pinning service][pinning-service-api].

 Setup